0nza1101/flexom-v3-client/README.md

 npm install @0nza1101/flexom-v3-client --save
 ```

 This library allows you to interact with the Flexom V3 API from Overkizz.
+You can login using the same account you use to control your Flexom smart home.

 To be able to learn more about the Flexom v3 API model I used Poxyman to capture, inspect, and manipulate HTTP(s) requests/responses.